Covid-19 impact and update

 Since the outbreak of Covid-19, employee well-being has been the number one priority for Grieg Seafood.
 We have crisis management teams at the head office and in each region.
 We follow the advice of the authorities in the regions where we operate.
-We have implemented measures to lower the risk of contamination to ensure business continuity, including strict routines at production sites and harvest facilities to limit physical contact and encourage social distancing.
-Remote work has been endorsed whenever possible, and business travel have been restricted.
+We have implemented measures to lower the risk of transmission and safeguard business continuity, including strict rules at production sites and harvesting facilities to limit physical contact and encourage social distancing.
+Working from home has been encouraged whenever possible, and business travel has been restricted.

 Since the outbreak of Covid-19, employee wellbeing has been the number one priority for Grieg Seafood.

 Covid-19 has disrupted the salmon market, and caused a significant shift in demand, away from the hotels, restaurants and catering (HoReCa) segment towards the retail segment.
 Successive waves of restrictions and lockdowns have impacted consumption patterns in most markets. particularly in Europe and the USA.
 Despite this, our sales have remained good, though salmon prices have fallen.

 The retail segment and home consumption have been boosted.
 The shift from HoReCa to retail is expected to be reversed at some point, but the current market situation may also lead to permanent changes in consumer behavior.
 With an increasing share of people preparing food at home, combined with a growing preference for healthy food and the current low prices, the demand for salmon may increase in the retail segment going forward.

 Supply lines have remained largely open during the year.
 However, somewhat limited availability has made airfreight expensive.
 Most of our salmon is shipped by truck from Norway or the UK to European markets, or from Canada to North American markets.
 Our diversified geographical presence provides some flexibility and reduces logistical challenges.